Meet our Team

 Amanda earned her Bachelor’s Degree in Social Work from Metropolitan State University in Denver, Colorado.
 She received her Master’s in Criminal Justice and Criminology from Texas Christian University.
 She began her career working in Child Protective Services as an intake worker.
 She then transitioned to foster care and post-adoption support, where she spent a decade of her career before beginning her work with the Purvis Institute in December 2017.

-Amanda lives in Castle Rock, Colorado with her husband David and their five children, and two corgis.
-She enjoys gardening, hiking, and driving her children around to all of their activities and cheering from the sideline.
+Amanda is an adoptive mom herself and lives in Castle Rock, Colorado where she enjoys gardening, hiking, and driving her children around to all of their activities and cheering from the sideline.

 Cam Small, MS, LPCC